MSc Engineering Physics

 Theoretical Physics

-The Theoretical Physics track provides the students with a broad education in fundamental theoretical physics and computational physics.
+The Theoretical Physics track provides a broad education in fundamental theoretical physics and computational physics.

 Degree project